Efr41n/Efr41n/README.md

 2017 - Development of the Public Security Human Resources Web application, an administrative tool to control the personnel of the public security secretary in its different movements (High, Low, Admission Changes, etc.).
 (ASP.NET, MVC5, AJAX, JQuery, Bootstrap, C#, MySQL)

-Development Deputy Director 2014-2016
-State Coordination of Technologies and Studies Department of Public Security

 2016 - Development of Web Application for the control of Police Intellectual Capital, controls the courses and training of public security elements, as well as personnel of other corporations, having the ability to print proof of validation of the course with QR code for your check.
 (ASP.NET, MVC5, AJAX, JQuery, Bootstrap, C#).

 2016 - Development of Web Application for the control of public and private security personnel, taking control of the identification card, capturing personal and professional data of the element.
 (ASP.NET, MVC5, AJAX, JQuery, Bootstrap, C#)